Xilmi/Rotp-Fusion/README.md

 - Help Update.
 - Fixed possible "Error saving: recent.rotp" Bug.
 - Fixed potential issue in future update (missing serialVersionUID)
+- Added "serialVersionUID" to all serialisable class, even if not saved, as some may be include in a save game later...
+That was the case for the random generator
+- French translation improvement.

 2024.12.30 (BR)
 - Governor new advanced options to set when terraforming should be started.